Assyro AI

 Key Takeaways

 • Technology transfer is a systematic, multi-phase process: Successful pharmaceutical technology transfer requires comprehensive planning, complete knowledge transfer, validated processes, and regulatory compliance.
-The typical timeline ranges from 9-18 months depending on transfer complexity and regulatory requirements.

 • ---